What Languages Are Spoken in Bolivia? It’s not just Spanish..

 Ever had a language win (or massive fail) while travelling Bolivia?

-Drop it in the comments – I’m still haunted by the time I accidentally told a woman in Cochabamba that my soup had shoes.
+Drop it in the comments – I’m still haunted by the time I accidentally told a woman in Cochabamba that my soup had melons.

 Still ate it though.
 And on that note … Happy Travels!